nolanwinsman/Dragon-Ball-FighterZ-Zeni-Script/README.md

 ![](images/super_warrior_arc.png)

-- Once your Dragon Ball FighterZ application is setup like the screenshot above, alt tab to this program and run the script.
+- Once your Dragon Ball FighterZ application is setup like the screenshot above and all the steps in [Setup](setup.md) is complete, alt-tab to this program and run the script.
 ```sh
 python main.py
 ```
-- Af
+- After this script is started, you have 15 seconds to alt tab back to <b>Dragon Ball FighterZ</b> and it will run until stopped

+## Stopping the Script

+The script is designed to run infinitely, but eventually you will want to stop it.

+Unfortunetely, the only way to stop the script right now is to alt-tab to the terminal running the script and mash <b>Control C</b>

+If you know of a more elegant way to stop the script, please create an issue or contact me.

 ## Installation